raslam07/ece5831-2024-assignments/05/README.md

 When running the python file from the command line, I passed in the following argument: 'samples/paper/16.jpg'.
 This command line argument would be 'sys.argv[1]' as was specified in the code.

 After running the 'rock-paper-scissors-live.py' file, I was able to access the camera on my laptop so that the model could make real time predictions about whether my hand was either a rock, paper, or scissor.
 I also ran this file from the command line, and the results of this can be shown in the YouTube video I have provided the link for.

+Additionally, I have added the .h5 model used for inference, the image used for the testing, and the .txt file containing the labels.